tratif/pdfgen/README.md

 ### System requirements ###

 This library requires `chromehtml2pdf` to be installed on your machine.
-It should be added to system path.
+It should be added to the system path.
 You can download it from [here](https://www.npmjs.com/package/chromehtml2pdf).

 Basic usage
 ---------------